assetllcsoftware/stable_diffusion_on_modal/README.md

-# Stable Diffusion on Modal
+# Stable Diffusion XL on Modal

-A serverless image generation service using Stable Diffusion 3.5 and Modal.
-This application allows you to generate high-quality images from text prompts using the power of Stable Diffusion 3.5, with all the heavy computation handled in the cloud via Modal's serverless platform.
+A serverless image generation service using Stable Diffusion XL (Illustrious) and Modal.
+This application allows you to generate high-quality images from text prompts using the power of Stable Diffusion XL, with all the heavy computation handled in the cloud via Modal's serverless platform.

 ## Features

-- Generate images from text prompts using Stable Diffusion 3.5 (Medium)
+- Generate images from text prompts using Stable Diffusion XL (Illustrious checkpoint)
+- Automatic fallback to base SDXL if the custom checkpoint isn't available
 - Serverless deployment with Modal (no infrastructure management)
 - GPU acceleration with A10G GPUs for fast image generation
 - Clean, responsive web interface